-Since we use all of SMAP and SMOS data for the "observed" period (July 06-20, 2017) 584 for estimating our parameters, we compare SM predictions with observed SMOS and 585 586 SMAP data for the forecast period (Figure 11 (a)).
-We make predictions assuming an 587 equidistant numerical grid spaced approximately 9 km apart and remove pixels which 588 have less than 7 grid points lying inside the pixels.
-We find that the predictions satisfactorily agree with the observed SM with RMSE ranging from 0.039 v/v to 0.055589 590 v/v for SMAP, and 0.049 v/v to 0.067 v/v for SMOS while R ranging from 0.84 to 0.90 591 for SMAP, and 0.76 to 0.87 for SMOS.
-As an illustration, the mean SM predictions as 592 well as the prediction variance for July 21, 2017 are given in Figure 11 (b).
-It should be noted that since the multiscale predictions are derived from both SMOS and SMAP, 593 594 their accuracy is affected by how well the two platforms agree with each other.
-To get a rough estimate of this, we bilinearly interpolated the SMOS pixels which overlap with 595 the SMAP pixels for July 21-25, 2017 and found an RMSE of 0.051 v/v to 0.076 v/v596 while R varied from 0.74 to 0.86.
-597
+Since we use all of SMAP and SMOS data for the "observed" period (July 06-20, 2017) for estimating our parameters, we compare SM predictions with observed SMOS and SMAP data for the forecast period (Figure 11 (a)).
+We make predictions assuming an equidistant numerical grid spaced approximately 9 km apart and remove pixels which have less than 7 grid points lying inside the pixels.
+We find that the predictions satisfactorily agree with the observed SM with RMSE ranging from 0.039 v/v to 0.055 v/v for SMAP, and 0.049 v/v to 0.067 v/v for SMOS while R ranging from 0.84 to 0.90 for SMAP, and 0.76 to 0.87 for SMOS.
+As an illustration, the mean SM predictions as well as the prediction variance for July 21, 2017 are given in Figure 11 (b).
+It should be noted that since the multiscale predictions are derived from both SMOS and SMAP, their accuracy is affected by how well the two platforms agree with each other.
+To get a rough estimate of this, we bilinearly interpolated the SMOS pixels which overlap with the SMAP pixels for July 21-25, 2017 and found an RMSE of 0.051 v/v to 0.076 v/v while R varied from 0.74 to 0.86.

-The proposed data fusion scheme thus shows good potential for improving SM 599 predictions across scales.
-Future research efforts should focus on applying the 600 601 algorithm for bigger time periods and across different seasons using high performance computing systems.
-Improved formulations of the mean, bias and covariance functions 602 as well as the inclusion of other physical covariates should be explored.
-The accuracy of 603 the data fusion scheme at multiple scales can be improved by fusing SM estimates from 604 other platforms such as the Cyclone Global Navigation Satellite System (CYGNSS) and 605 606 the highly anticipated NASA-ISRO Synthetic Aperture Radar (NISAR) mission.
-The data fusion allows seamless integration of any number of platforms at varied scales; 607 appropriate parametrization of the bias and error for individual platforms, however, is 608
+The proposed data fusion scheme thus shows good potential for improving SM predictions across scales.
+Future research efforts should focus on applying the algorithm for bigger time periods and across different seasons using high performance computing systems.
+Improved formulations of the mean, bias and covariance functions as well as the inclusion of other physical covariates should be explored.
+The accuracy of the data fusion scheme at multiple scales can be improved by fusing SM estimates from other platforms such as the Cyclone Global Navigation Satellite System (CYGNSS) and the highly anticipated NASA-ISRO Synthetic Aperture Radar (NISAR) mission.
+The data fusion allows seamless integration of any number of platforms at varied scales; appropriate parametrization of the bias and error for individual platforms, however, is necessary.
+As mentioned earlier, the proposed algorithm is general and can be potentially used to fuse other spatio-temporally correlated environmental variables which have measurements available from multiple platforms.